Non-Euclidean-World/HyperTesting/Chunks/chunks-are-generated.md

 ## Chunks are generated

 ### Description
-Test case for checking if chunks are generated and removed based on the player position.
+Test case for checking if chunks are generated and removed based on the player's position.

-The test case should work hyperbolic and euclidean geometries.
+The test case should work with hyperbolic and Euclidean geometries.

 ### Prerequisites
 The game is running.
 The menu should be open.
 Choose a direction.

 ### Steps